 Can you tell me more about Oyster card?

 Oyster card is a smartcard for use in travelling around London.
-There are two main types of Oyster cards: a season ticket or Pay As You Go, formerly known as pre-pay.

 An Oyster card is not a ticket but rather a facility which allows you to store tickets or add money to pay for your journey as you travel (Pay As You Go).
 It only becomes a ticket once you have loaded a season ticket onto it or once you have added Pay As You Go and you have touched in on the yellow reader before the start of your journey.